SynodinosChristos/-Employee-Management-System-Java-/README.md

 - `unpaidabsences`
 - `workhours`

-> Can be found in the db folder
+> Can be found in the repository as db

 ## 🚀 Getting Started